Hard Drive Not Working After Power Outage: Power Outage Data Recovery

 If you have any files on your computer or external drive that haven’t been backed up, you’ll need help from a data recovery lab to retrieve those files.

-Can a power surge destroy a hard drive?
+Can a power outage damage a hard drive?

 “Destroy” might be a strong word to use, but a power surge can certainly cause your hard drive to stop working.
 Every data storage device has a control board.
 The control board acts as an intermediary between the data on your device and your computer.
 Power and interface commands go into the device.
 Data comes out.
 When the PCB fails, this exchange stops.